sriani31/MachineLearning/README.md

       Validation

- This is useful for basic learning and how to approach datasets.
+ This is useful for basic learning and how to approach datasets for solving problems.